XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 The entire system will run on a cloud-based infrastructure.
 Key components include:

 - **Cloud Service Provider:** AWS (Amazon Web Services) / Acronis for its reliability and scalability.
-- **Virtual Machines:** To host frontend, backend, and database components.
+- **Virtual Machines:** To host frontend, backend, and database components separately.

 ##### P.5.2.2 Server Hardware
 The server hardware should meet the following specifications to ensure optimal performance: